Troon-Technologies-LLC/TriQuetaSmartContract/docs/Directory_Structure.md

 The directories here are organized into contracts, scripts, and transactions.

-Contracts contain the source code for the NFTContract and TriQueta that are deployed to Flow.
+Contracts contain the source code for the TriQuetaNFT and TriQueta that are deployed to Flow.

-Scripts contain read-only transactions to get information about the state of someones Collection or about the state of the NFTcontract and TriQueta.
+Scripts contain read-only transactions to get information about the state of someones Collection or about the state of the TriQuetaNFT and TriQueta.

 Transactions contain the transactions that various users can use to perform actions in the smart contract like creating Brand, Schema, Templates and Mint Templates.

-- `contracts/` : Where the NFTContract and TriQueta smart contracts live.
+- `contracts/` : Where the TriQuetaNFT and TriQueta smart contracts live.
 - `transactions/` : This directory contains all the transactions and scripts that are associated with these smart contracts.
 - `scripts/` : This contains all the read-only Cadence scripts